MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-data-faq.md

 ## Can Shifts data be moved in a tenant-to-tenant migration?

 Shifts data can be migrated from one tenant to another tenant by the Shifts service team upon specific request.
-Keep in mind that this isn't supported out-of-the-box but can be raised as a customer request.
+Keep in mind that tenant-to-tenant migration isn't supported out-of-the-box but can be raised as a customer request.

 ## Related articles